VA

 3. VAs deliver estimated 300-500% ROI vs. estimated 150-250% for in-house

-4. Productivity comparable or better for VAs
+4. Productivity is similar or better for VAs

 5. In-house makes sense only for specific scenarios (physical tasks, sensitive data, culture priorities)